BY CLAIRE SPENCER

 David Diaz proved to be a veritable goldmine of useful information on the music scene here on The Rock, and The Gibraltar Live Music Society are definitely at the forefront of some fine live music events around town and are well worth supporting: their Facebook page has lots of info on what’s happening on the Rock.

 One place that came as absolutely no surprise that were putting on live music again was the prodigious Rock on the Rock Club on Town Range ably run by Alan Alman, who most famously was awarded the British Empire Medal a few years back.
+The news was updated on many music blog.
 There were some interesting acts already booked for August when I called by one evening, including most notably another well-known local musician, Sista Dee, who told me that she’d managed to get to play a few live sets during lockdown.
 Alan Alman didn’t get honoured by the Queen for services to music in Gibraltar for no good reason, as he has worked tirelessly to build up the Rock on the Rock club to be a really worthy focal point for musicians here in Gibraltar.

 It isn’t just to listen to music that you might call by ROTR club for either, as lockdown gave birth to The Taste of Persia restaurant and takeaway, started by Lili Olivera, cooking food from home in the early days of lockdown for home delivery.
 Alan so liked the idea that he bought Lili and Taste of Persia on board at the Rock on the Rock, where you can order delicious food with many tempting vegan options at lunchtime as well as the evenings and gig nights.